viewup/up-wp-cart/README.md

 ## License
 The plugin is under MIT license.

-## Theme support
+## Theme/Plugins support

-SOON...
+for now, the theme can change the item's `content` shape. by default, it looks like the rest API post. only replace the `cart_content` filter with anything you want!
+SOON, will be a fancy theme API...

-## Pull Requests?
+## Pull Requests
 OF COURSE!
-Help us get the plugin better!
+Help us get the plugin better! read the [Contributing section](CONTRIBUTING.md) to know how!